swimos/swimos-docs/src/_frontend/valueDownlink.md

 {% include alert.html title='Version Note' text='This documentation describes Swim JS packages v4.0.0-dev-20230923 or later.
 Users of earlier package versions may experience differences in behavior.' %}

 A ValueDownlink synchronizes a shared real-time value with a remote value lane.
-In addition to the standard Downlink callbacks, ValueDownlink supports registering `willSet` and `didSet` callbacks to observe all changes to downlinked state — whether remote or local.
+In addition to the standard Downlink callbacks, ValueDownlink supports registering a `didSet` callback to observe changes to downlinked state — whether remote or local.

 Create a ValueDownlink with a WARP client's `downlinkValue` method.